Feenix33/PyGameG/README.md

 flying.py | Horizontal flying scroller
-invade.py | Start of a space invaders game (groups, collisions, overloading, entities) scale_ships.py | scaled x2; sounds; multiple collisions
+invade.py | Start of a space invaders game (groups, collisions, overloading, entities) scale_ships.py | scaled x2; sounds; multiple collisions FlowField | Pathfinding with a Flow Field
+Routes | Pathfinding with a distance map to add some randomness to the outcome